Skip to main content

 Health benefits and health insurance plans are offered, underwritten, and/or administered by Banner Health and Aetna Health Insurance Company and/or Banner Health and Aetna Health Plan Inc. (Banner|Aetna).
 Banner|Aetna is an affiliate of Banner Health and of Aetna Life Insurance Company and its affiliates (Aetna).
 Each insurer has sole financial responsibility for its own products.
 Aetna and Banner Health provide certain management services to Banner|Aetna.
 Aetna, CVS Pharmacy® and MinuteClinic, LLC (which either operates or provides certain management support services to MinuteClinic-branded walk-in clinics) are part of the CVS Health® family of companies.

-98point6® is a registered trademark of 98point6 Inc. Access to 98point6® is not included in all plans.
-98point6 is available to members age 1-17 when an adult parent or guardian is also enrolled in the plan.
+*FOR ENROLLED MEMBERS AND COVERED DEPENDENTS AGE 1+: 98point6 by Transcarent is available to members age 1-17 when an adult parent or guardian is also enrolled in the plan.
+Access to 98point6 by Transcarent is not included in all plans.

 This material is for information only.
 An application must be completed to obtain coverage.
 Rates and benefits vary by location.
 Providers are independent contractors and are not agents of Banner|Aetna.
 Provider participation may change without notice.